 Crawl Space Vents

 DEAR STEPHEN: There are thousands of people who wonder what to do with crawl space vents.
-In fact, years ago when I installed them in room addition projects I often thought about the science behind these smallish vents that didn't seem to let in much air at all into the crawl spaces.
-I would actually be in the crawl spaces on windy days and could barely feel a puff of air come through the vents.
+Years ago when I installed them in room addition projects I often thought about the science behind these smallish vents.
+The actual net free space that allowed air to pass didn't see that big.

 Here is the reasoning behind crawl space ventilation.
 Take a clear piece of plastic and place it over what appears to be very dry ground in your yard.
 Put some boards around the edges to weight down the plastic so no air gets under the large plastic sheet.
 If you can do this on a sunny day you will get almost instantaneous results.